CONCEPT PROJECT

 -

-Quickly have a taste of the local cuisine and culture.
+Experience local cuisine and culture.

 Frustrations: